 The seat belts can be cleaned by wiping them with a sponge dampened in a mild soap solution.
-Allow the belts to dry completely before using them.
+Allow the belts to dry completely in the shade before using them.
+See "Seat belt maintenance" in the "Seats, restraints and supplemental air bag systems" section of this owner's manual.